tkatsuki/Flyception2R/README.md

 #### Set variables
 ```
-dir <- "/example/data/"  # Don't forget to add the flash at the end
+dir <- "/example/data/"   # Don't forget the slash at the end
 prefix <- "data_1"        # Will be used as a filename prefix
-autopos <- T             # True if you want an automatic camera alignment
+autopos <- T              # True if you want to align cameras automatically
 reuse <- F                # True if you want to reuse intermediate RDS files
 fmf2tif <- T              # True if you want to convert fmf
-zoom <- 0.85
+zoom <- 1.13              # Zoom ratio: fluo-view/fly-view
-FOI <- F                 # A vector specifying a sta and end frame.
+FOI <- F                  # A vector specifying start and end frame (e.g. c(10,1000)).
 False if you want to analyze all frames.
-binning <- 1
+binning <- 1              # Binning of the fluo-view camera
-fluo_flash_thresh <- 0.01
+fluo_flash_thresh <- 0.01 # Threshold for detecting flash in fluo-view
-fv_flash_thresh <- 135
+fv_flash_thresh <- 135    # Threshold for detecting flash in fly-view
-av_flash_thresh <- 100
+av_flash_thresh <- 100    # Threshold for detecting flash in arena-view
 interaction <- T          # True if you want to analyze fly-fly interaction
-dist_thresh <- 4
+dist_thresh <- 4          # Threshold for detecting fly-fly interaction based on distance
-rotate_camera <- -90
+rotate_camera <- -180     # Rotation angle needed to align fluo-view and fly-view
 ```

 #### Start logging